KANDy: Kolmogorov-Arnold Networks and Dynamical System Discovery: Discussion

 These results suggest a synthesis between sparse-dictionary discovery, chaos-aware rollout training, and invariant learning.
 Promising directions include: (i) complexity-controlled discovery via explicit sparsity and penalties on spline or library complexity; (ii) enforcing known symmetries (e.g., translation in KS) or jointly learning invariances through quotient objectives; (iii) evaluating learned models beyond phase accuracy using invariant measures (spectra, correlation dimension, Lyapunov spectrum estimates); and (iv) extending residual-learning KANDy to multiscale PDE settings where unresolved physics can be treated as a learnable correction.

-Finally, KANDy can recover governing equations even when traditional sparse regression may fail, e.g., in Kuramoto Oscillators.
+Finally, KANDy can recover governing equations even when traditional sparse regression may fail, e.g., in Kuramoto Oscillators, the Ikeda optical cavity map, and Holling Type II systems.
 KANDy not only estimates the governing equations but also maps their structure back to the original network, providing a potential future research direction for recovering functional network structures purely from the phases of coupled oscillators.

 KANDy reframes equation discovery as the search for an appropriate lifted coordinate system in which nonlinear dynamics become structurally simple.
 The lift map transforms the system's states into a higher-dimensional, potentially infinite, space where the dynamics are approximately linear.
 The effectiveness of this approach across chaotic ODEs, PDEs, and topological quotient maps indicates that the primary challenge lies in representation rather than depth.
 This representation diverges from the analogy of the Kolmogorov-Arnold Representation theorem.
 Although not explicitly stated to avoid confusion with methodologies that employ the Koopman formalism, the lift map aligns with a finite-dimensional observable embedding consistent with Koopman theory.
 KANDy integrates sparse regression, Koopman theory, and Kolmogorov–Arnold networks into a unified framework for modeling dynamical systems.
 The principled synthesis of Kolmogorov-Arnold Networks and sparse regression (KANDy) addresses the loss of multivariate structure that occurs when decomposition is restricted to univariate inner functions.